Return to top

 wet ingredients mixed in a bowl

-Combine Dry Ingredients: In a separate bowl, combine the flour, sugar, matcha, baking powder, and salt.
+Combine Dry Ingredients: After that comes together, I grab a separate bowl and combine the flour, sugar, matcha, baking powder, and salt.

 dry ingredients combined in a bowl

-Combine Dry & Wet Ingredients: Using a spatula, fold the flour mixture into the butter mixture until a wet batter forms.
+Combine Dry & Wet Ingredients: Now it’s time to bring everything together.
+I carefully fold the dry ingredients into the butter mixture using a spatula until it forms a thick, wet batter.

 batter in a mixing bowl